tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 - Open research means the outputs of publicly funded research are publicly accessible with no or minimal restrictions.
 - Reproducible research means the data and software is available to recreate the analysis.
-- FAIR data and software is:
+- FAIR data and software is Findable, Accessible, Interoperable, Reusable.
-  - Findable
-  - Accessible
-  - Interoperable
-  - Reusable
 - These principles support research and researchers by saving time, reducing barriers to discovery, and increasing impact of the research output.